Coronavirus remains a serious health risk. You should stay cautious to help protect yourself and others.

 Schools, parents and young people helpline – The Department for Education (DfE) has set up a dedicated helpline for schools, parents or young people.
 Available Monday to Friday, 8am to 6pm, phone 0800 046 8687 or email DfE.email@example.com

 Healthcare workers, carers and care

 Visiting arrangements in care homes – Sets out how care homes can support families and visitors to visit residents from 8 March.

 Providing home care – Information for those providing personal care to people living in their own home during the coronavirus outbreak.

-Guidance for unpaid carers– Information for people who are caring, unpaid, for friends or family during the coronavirus outbreak.
+Providing unpaid care– Information for people who are caring, unpaid, for friends or family during the coronavirus outbreak.